TeaSkittle/Check-Yourself/README.md

 ## Jumping to other puzzles

-- To go to a specific problem number, edit the int value to the problem number in Current.txt
+- To go to a specific problem number, edit the int value to the problem number in src/resources/Current.txt and run Install.sh again
-- To reset the game, change the int value in Current.txt to: 1

 ## Credits